-Periana, situated 550 metres above sea level and bordering the neighbouring province of Granada, has magnificent views of the Viñuela reservoir and the majestic Sierra Tejeda mountain range.
+The village is situated 550 metres above sea level and bordering the neighbouring province of Granada.
+It has magnificent views of the Viñuela reservoir and the majestic Sierra Tejeda mountain range.

-In the village there are ancient sulphurous water baths, the Baños de Vilo, which during the 18th and 19th century constituted one of the most famous baths in Andalusia.
+In the village there are ancient sulphurous water baths, the Baños de Vilo.
+During the 18th and 19th century it was one of the most famous baths in Andalusia.

-In Mondrón, a hamlet of Periana, is the San José Artesano cooperative, which produces one of the most exquisite olive oils in the province of Málaga.
+In Mondrón, a hamlet of Periana, is the San José Artesano cooperative.
+They produce one of the most exquisite olive oils in the province of Málaga.

 How to get there: https://goo.gl/maps/jUrzdNErjLs14byK9